-Sierra College offers several child development programs for students and the nearby community.
-The Sierra College Child Development Centers serve as teacher training lab sites for Sierra College students pursuing careers working with children and families.
-Students are supervised by staff and faculty.
-All programs are staffed by certificated, nurturing teachers who view learning as an active process where children learn best and gain self-confidence when ample opportunities exist for direct hands-on experiences and decision making in a planned, content rich, "play" oriented curriculum.
+Sierra College partners with several educational agencies to provide child development programs for college students and the local community.
+Sierra College Child Development Centers serve as teacher training lab sites for Sierra College students who are pursuing careers working with children and families.
+All centers are staffed by certificated, nurturing teachers who view learning as an active, engaging process that provides ample opportunities for exploration, hands-on experiences, and decision-making in a content rich setting.

-Sierra College offers State Preschool Programs at no cost to income eligible families.
-State Preschool serves 3 to 5 year olds and operates two sessions on the Rocklin campus, as well as two at Little Blue Schoolhouse in Lincoln and one at Rock Creek Elementary School in Auburn.
-State Preschool sites operate a three-hour morning and a three-hour afternoon session, with full-day options at the Rock Creek site.
+Sierra College, in partnership with the Placer County Department of Education, Early Childhood Education Department, offers State Preschool programs at no cost to income eligible families.
+These programs, serving 3-5 year-olds, are offered on the College's Rocklin Campus, the "Little Blue House" in Lincoln and at Rock Creek Elementary School in Auburn.
+State Preschools operate a three-hour morning and three-hour afternoon session, with full-day options at Rock Creek.